-Advancing Beyond VaR Model Risks Exposed by the Financial Crisis
+Bayesian VaR Models Advancing Beyond VaR Model Risks Exposed by the Global Financial Crisis of 2008-2009

 "Given critical systemic risk related limitations of VaR market risk models underlying the recent financial crisis known to the Basel Committee as early as 2001, financial institutions must advance beyond traditional VaR models to more robust spectral risk measures."

--- Yogesh Malhotra in Measuring & Managing Financial Risks with Improved Alternatives Beyond Value-At-Risk (VaR) at Midtown Manhattan presentation, January 26, 2012.
+-- Yogesh Malhotra in Measuring & Managing Financial Risks with Improved Alternatives Beyond Value-At-Risk (VaR) at Midtown Manhattan presentation at Fordham University, January 26, 2012.

 "A review of trading book capital rules, due to be launched in March by the Basel Committee on Banking Supervision, will consider ditching value-at-risk as the main measure on which market risk capital is calculated, sources say - but it may not be easy to find a replacement."

 His prior research into computational mathematical financial engineering models linked to the Global Financial Crisis preceded the Crisis by about 4-5 years culminating in his investigation of VaR and related financial risk models.
-For instance, his prescient reference to the "most technical, numbers driven, globally popular area of financial markets" of financial engineering in course of related investigation is available in his invited interview published by the UK management press in 2005.
-Having affirmed the trajectory of his own post-doctoral quantitative risk modeling and risk management research in 2012 with the world's most known expert on model risks who was prior MD and head of Quantitative Strategies group at Goldman Sachs, Dr. Malhotra is optimistic about a more enlightened future of quantitative risk modeling.
+For instance, his prescient reference to the "most technical, numbers-driven, globally popular area of financial markets" of financial engineering in course of related investigation is available in his invited interview published by the UK management press in 2005.
+Having affirmed the trajectory of his own post-doctoral quantitative risk modeling and risk management research in 2012 with the Columbia University Professor Emanuel Derman, world's most known expert on Model Risks in his view, who was prior MD and head of Quantitative Strategies group at Goldman Sachs, Dr. Malhotra is optimistic about a more enlightened future of quantitative risk modeling.